fani-lab/RePair/README.md

         'platinum':          'refined_q_metric > original_q_metric',
         'negative':          'refined_q_metric < original_q_metric}
 ```
-The 'selected refiner' option refers to the categories we experiment on and the create a datasets:
+The 'selected refiner' option refers to the categories we experiment on and create the datasets:
  - nllb: Only backtranslation with nllb
  - -bt: Other refiners than backtranslartion
  - +bt: All the refiners except bing translator
  - allref: All the refiners

+## 3. File Structure

-After this step, the final structure of the output will be look like below:
+The final structure of the output will look like the below:

 ```bash
 ├── output